 One pillar for that is education: Our blog with hundreds of articles and close to a million page views yearly.
 In 2013, we set up a photography class at DEAR Burma, a free school for refugees in Bangkok, Thailand.
 The second pillar is our projects.

 We focus on creating meaningful content and projects rather than on social media.
+100 percent of our editorial content is specifically commissioned.
+We don’t publish copy-pasted press releases, hidden advertorials or paid content.

 Status Quo Embracing change